isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-opening-and-viewing-dashboards/c-dashboard-browser/c-searching-within-the-dashboard-browser.md

 ---
 description: The Dashboard Browser also allows you to perform searches to find existing dashboards.
-seo-description: The Dashboard Browser also allows you to perform searches to find existing dashboards.
-seo-title: Searching within the Dashboard Browser
 solution: Analytics
 title: Searching within the Dashboard Browser
 topic: Data workbench